-Goldsmiths Department of Psychology has a growing research strength in forensic psychology and the Unit includes research students and a number of external members from the UK and around the world.
+The Department of Psychology at Goldsmiths has growing research strength in Forensic Psychology.
+The unit includes internal staff members, research students, and a number of external members from the UK and around the world.

 Primary page content